Joan Kane, Principal

 Kathryn Randazzo, Teacher

 Mrs. Kathryn Randazzo completed her Bachelor of Science Degree with a concentration in Psychology and Childhood Education at Molloy College.
 She later completed her graduate degree in Early Childhood Education at Adelphi University.
-Mrs. Randazzo loves spending time with her family and friends, reading, and cooking.
-Her lifelong dream of being an educator is being fulfilled at Our Lady of the Blessed Sacrament School where she has taught first and second grade.
+Her lifelong dream of being an educator is being fulfilled at Our Lady of the Blessed Sacrament School where she currently teaches Pre-K. She has also taught first and second grade.

 Gail Rodriguez, Teacher